gsoft-inc/wl-web-configs/packages/typescript-configs/README.md

 }
 ```

 **Note**: If you have a tsconfig.json file in your monorepo root and you exclude all packages, you might get a TS18003 error because TypeScript can't find any files to lint.
-To fix this, you can either add an empty `references` property to your tsconfig.json file:
+To fix this, you can add an empty `references` property to your tsconfig.json file:

 ```json
 {